spanner888/CamScripts/README.md

 ## Installing and using

 CamScripts can be installed using the FreeCAD Addon Manager.
-At present while testing, you need to add the git repo to FreeCAD Preferences - Addon manager - Custom Repositories - "plus button" to 'https://github.com/spanner888/CamScripts' and also set the branch to 'main'.

-Then use the Addon Manager to install CamScripts.
 You must restart FreeCAD after installing CamScripts.

 [!CAUTION]
 Please create a test Library Tool Table before you run any of the scripts, which are the first three macros items.
 This stops test Tool data being added into your main ToolTable.